univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 2/16/17: Unfortunately it seems a lot of people are running into the LDAP bug I reference in the [blog post](https://apple.lib.utah.edu/?p=2057).
 If you are attempting to login as an LDAP user, Jamf does not map it's LDAP group permissions correctly.
 This is a known issue referred to as Product Issue PI-003395 inside Jamf.
 I urge you to contact your Jamf Technical Representative(s) and elevate this issue with them.

-**4/11/17: Released version 1.5.2 of Tugboat.
-Lots of tweaks, added logging with management_tools, much improved login, searching and top user detection.**
+4/11/17: Released version 1.5.2 of Tugboat.
+Lots of tweaks, added logging with management_tools, much improved login, searching and top user detection.

-**[Jamf's release notes](http://docs.jamf.com/9.98/casper-suite/release-notes/Bug_Fixes_and_Enhancements.html) for version 9.98 say that PI-003395 has been corrected.
-We're unable to test this and we're eager to hear from others if this is the case.**
+[Jamf's release notes](http://docs.jamf.com/9.98/casper-suite/release-notes/Bug_Fixes_and_Enhancements.html) for version 9.98 say that PI-003395 has been corrected.
+We're unable to test this and we're eager to hear from others if this is the case.

+**1/3/18: Released version 1.5.3 of Tugboat.
+Improved LDAP logins.**

 ## Contents